crosbya1/multi-level-occupancy/README.md

 ## 4.2 **Details on Bayesian Lasso implementation**

 # 5 We implemented the Bayesian Lasso procedure for each model type (additive, interactive, and total human footprint) at each scale using all coefficients and interactions on the block-level portion of the model, with specific variables depending on which model type was being estimated.
-Similar to Gerber et al. \[-@Gerber2015\] and Stevens and Conway \[-@Stevens2019\], we searching over 50 potential values of prior variance for the Laplace distribution ranging from 0.1–5 on the log scale, which translated to ~1.1–148 when transformed.
-We selected the optimal prior for each model type at each scale by comparing models using Watanabe-Akaike Information Criterion \[WAIC, @Watanabe2010\].
+Similar to Gerber et al. ([2015](#ref-gerber2015)) and Stevens and Conway ([2019](#ref-Stevens2019)), we searching over 50 potential values of prior variance for the Laplace distribution ranging from 0.1–5 on the log scale, which translated to ~1.1–148 when transformed.
+We selected the optimal prior for each model type at each scale by comparing models using Watanabe-Akaike Information Criterion (WAIC, [Watanabe 2010](#ref-watanabe2010)).